Skip to main content

 Share

 “We’ve had one unfortunate death from rabies which also highlights the fact that rabies is still an entity.
-It’s still circulating,” Dr. Malcolm Lock, Haldimand-Norfolk County’s acting medical officer of health, said during a health board meeting on Wednesday.
+It’s still circulating,” Dr. Malcolm Lock, the acting medical officer of health for Haldimand-Norfolk County, said during a health board meeting.

-The nearby Brant County Health Unit confirmed a case of human rabies in early September.
+The nearby Brant County Health Unit (BCHU) confirmed the infection in early September.
 According to Public Health Ontario, it was the first case of domestic human rabies recorded since 1967.

-Lock said it is a reminder to always seek medical attention if there is reason to believe a person has had any contact with a bat.
+Lock said the death is a reminder to always seek medical attention if there’s reason to believe anyone has had any contact with a bat.

-Once symptoms of rabies appear, it is almost always fatal.
+Once the rabies symptoms appear, it is almost always fatal.

-An infection can be prevented if immediate medical intervention, including a series of vaccinations, is received.
+An infection can be prevented, however, if immediate medical intervention, including a series of vaccinations, is received.

 CTVNews.ca Top Stories